bhargavsp/aws_solution-architect/aws Q&A.md

 2. SDK's are language specific
 3. Enables us to access and manage the AWS services programmatically

+## can we give the IAM user credentails teh access keys and secret access key in the AWS instance connect/
+Never ever give the IAM access keys and the secret aceess keys in the aws intance connect

 ## **`IAM`**
 ### what is IAM